 This protein is a member of the keratin-associated protein (KAP) family.
 The KAP proteins form a matrix of keratin intermediate filaments which contribute to the structure of hair fibers.
 KAP family members appear to have unique, family-specific amino- and carboxyl-terminal regions and are subdivided into three multi-gene families according to amino acid composition: the high sulfur, the ultrahigh sulfur, and the high tyrosine/glycine KAPs.
 This protein is a member of the high sulfur KAP family and the gene is localized to a cluster of KAPs at 17q12-q21. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KRTAP3-1 Gene

 KRTAP3-1 (Keratin Associated Protein 3-1) is a Protein Coding gene.
+Among its related pathways are Developmental Biology.
 GO annotations related to this gene include structural molecule activity.
 An important paralog of this gene is KRTAP3-2.

 UniProtKB/Swiss-Prot for KRTAP3-1 Gene

 In the hair cortex, hair keratin intermediate filaments are embedded in an interfilamentous matrix, consisting of hair keratin-associated proteins (KRTAP), which are essential for the formation of a rigid and resistant hair shaft through their extensive disulfide bond cross-linking with abundant cysteine residues of hair keratins.
 The matrix proteins include the high-sulfur and high-glycine-tyrosine keratins.